animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 ### Hospitalization

-#### Lily

-I was still doing all my yoga and meditation regimen there.
-I also remember sharing some of my food with Lily, since my mom, uncle, aunt, and even cousin were bringing in my Paleo diet food, which I ate instead of the hospital’s unhealthy processed type food, and which helped with my cognition and eczema.

 Amid meditation, yoga, and a Paleo diet, I was being inoculated against my will with floodbaths of benzos, as if *that* was the missing ingredient.

+My mom, uncle, aunt, and even cousin were bringing in my Paleo diet food, which I ate instead of the hospital’s unhealthy processed type food, and which helped with my cognition and eczema.

+#### Lily and Hudson

 Lily was 24 when we met, a year older than me.
 I brought in my MHDPA innovation paper.
 She found it unusually readable, and threw away that her mom had a published short story in a Stephen King anthology.
 I was throwing away my own truth bombs in my psychiatric ward when my brother-in-law and sister came to visit, and I described relational reasoning via MHDPA to them, since I was excited about that paper.
 In other words, as if my lucidity needed any more evidence, I explained the methods of ChatGPT to another inpatient and my family visitors, in Winter, 2019, while drugs were being actively used by doctors to change the functioning of *my* neural networks.

-She was in there for trashing a convenience store, and, in all likelihood, was being medicated less intensely than me.

-#### Hudson

 Our other companion was Hudson, who caught me as I was being discharged and handed me this letter in an envelope, that I opened later from my apartment: